-The seven-member Health and Safety Commission is appointed by the City Council to maintain and improve the overall health and safety of the community.
+The five-member Health and Safety Commission is appointed by the City Council to maintain and improve the overall health and safety of the community.

 The Commission shall have the following purposes and responsibilities: